mthszr/API_REST/README.md

 ## 🚀 Project Overview
-A RESTful API for managing financial transactions with user authentication and balance tracking.
+a RESTful API built with Node.js and Fastify, for efficient transaction management.
+Users can create, list, and view transactions while maintaining account balance summaries.
+Each request is strictly tied to the user’s identity, ensuring that data remains private and users can only interact with their own transactions.

 ## 🔧 Getting Started